-createLocalBoundaryConditionXD

-This is the default local boundary condition.
-It implements a regularized boundary [25], which tends to be numerically stable in a last range of regimes.

-createInterpBoundaryConditionXD

-This is the default non-local boundary condition.
-It is based on the algorithm proposed by Skordos [31], and uses a finite difference scheme over adjacent neighbors to evaluate velocity gradients.
+- createLocalBoundaryConditionXD This is the default local boundary condition.
+It implements a regularized boundary [27], which tends to be numerically stable in a last range of regimes. - createInterpBoundaryConditionXD This is the default non-local boundary condition.
+It is based on the algorithm proposed by Skordos [34], and uses a finite difference scheme over adjacent neighbors to evaluate velocity gradients. - createZouHeBoundaryConditionXD The local boundary condition introduced by Zou and He [39].
+It is very accurate, especially in 2D simulations, but can have stability issues.